 The Japanese Constitution and Religious Freedom

-Article 20 of the Constitution of Japan (promulgated in 1947) states that:
+Article 20 of the Constitution of Japan (promulgated in 1947) establishes that:

-- Everyone has the right to freedom of religion.
+- All people have the right to freedom of religion.

 - The government cannot grant privileges to any specific religion.